Building On Quality and Tradition For Thwaites Brewery

-Thwaites has been brewing beer since 1807, and the new site will bring the brewery, stables (housing the company’s elegant Shire horse team), head office and heritage centre into a single location, around five miles from its current home in Blackburn town centre.
+Thwaites has been brewing beer since 1807.
+The new site will bring the brewery, stables (housing the company’s elegant Shire horse team), head office and heritage centre into a single location.
+This is around five miles from its current home in Blackburn town centre.

-Barnfield Construction are currently on site developing this brand new facility for the local brewing giant and presented Ultrasyntec with the opportunity to lay the new floor, specially designed to meet the very specific challenges of today’s brewing processes.
+Barnfield Construction are currently on site developing a brand new facility for the local brewing giant.
+They presented Ultrasyntec with the opportunity to lay the new floor.
+A floor specially designed to meet the very specific challenges of today’s brewing processes.

 Floor integrity and strength an important consideration

-The integrity and strength of the floor is vital, as the new brewing area will house huge stainless-steel fermenting casks weighing in excess of 5 tonne when fully filled.
-In addition, with the flooring subjected to rigorous wash downs alongside the various fermenting processes, high levels of chemical resistance are required, alongside the ability to withstand everyday wear and tear from beer barrels rolling along the floor.
+The integrity and strength of the floor is vital for a brewery.
+The new brewing area will house huge stainless-steel fermenting casks weighing in excess of 5 tonne when fully filled.
+In addition, with the flooring subjected to rigorous wash downs alongside the various fermenting processes, high levels of chemical resistance are required.
+Plus the floor needs the ability to withstand everyday wear and tear from beer barrels rolling along the floor.

 At the initial planning stage, it was resolved that following preparation work and a primer coat, a heavy duty polyurethane screed laid at a thickness of 9mm provided the appropriate solution, capable of handling the different processes.